solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

     service.
 -   The *scope* dictates at what level a role assignment to a security principal applies.
+-   A *role assignment* which is a combination of a definition, principal and scope.

 An example is assigning the *Contributor* role over a resource group to a developer in your organization.
 In this case, the *Contributor* role